max-mapper/art-of-node/readme.md

 ### Stream Adventure

-Once you have finished `learnyounode`, graduate to `[stream-adventure](https://github.com/substack/stream-adventure)` for a set of exercises that dig in to Node's streams.
+Once you have finished `learnyounode`, graduate to [stream-adventure](https://github.com/substack/stream-adventure) for a set of exercises that dig in to node's streams.

 ```
 # install